-Easy Cucumber Guacamole Appetizer Bites are fun to nibble on, and these little bites of guacamole goodness are low-carb, Keto, low-glycemic, gluten-free, vegan, dairy-free, Paleo, and South Beach Diet Phase One.
-Use the Diet-Type Index to find more recipes like this one.
+Easy Cucumber Guacamole Appetizer Bites are fun to nibble on, and these low-carb bites of guacamole goodness will disappear quickly at a party!
+And these appetiers are low-carb, Keto, low-glycemic, gluten-free, vegan, dairy-free, and Paleo.
+Use Appetizer Recipes to find more recipes like this one.

-But in the quirky way the internet works, if someone is searching for low-carb guacamole recipes, they’d never find this idea tucked away in a recipe for Hummus and Cucumber Appetizer Bites.
-And for the guacamole bites, I added a slight change to this not-really-a-recipe recipe, hollowing out the cucumber with a melon baller.
-So here it is, a brand shiny new post for this ridiculously easy but delicious idea for a good vehicle to deliver guacamole to your mouth!
+For the guacamole bites, I added a slight change to this barely-a-recipe recipe, hollowing out the cucumber with a melon baller.
+So here it is, a ridiculously easy but delicious idea for a good vehicle to deliver guacamole to your mouth!

 Use European cucumbers wrapped in plastic for this recipe, because they have skins that aren’t treated.
 You can make my Cilantro Lover’s Perfect Guacamole (or my Easy Guacamole), but I just bought guacamole from Costco to try out the idea.
 Use a melon baller to scoop out the center of a slice of cucumber that’s about 5/8 inch thick.
 Then put guacamole into a small zip-loc bag, snip off the corner, and squeeze enough guacamole to fill the center of each piece of cucumber and sprinkle with the tiniest pinch of chile powder.
 That.
 Is.
 All.